Consensys/eth-lightwallet/README.md

 Set the default HD Derivation path.
 This path will be used if the `hdPathString` is omitted from other functions.
 This is also the path that's used if the keystore is used with the Hooked Web3 Provider.

-### `keystore.generateNewAddress(pwDerivedKey [, num, hdPathString])`
+### `keystore.generateNewAddress([pwDerivedKey], num, [hdPathString])`

-Generates a new address/private key pair from the seed and stores them in the keystore.
-The private key is stored encrypted with the users password derived key.
-If the integer `num` is supplied a batch of `num` address/key pairs is generated.
-If `hdPathString` is supplied the new key pairs are generated at that HD Path, otherwise they are generated at `defaultHdPathString`.
+The simplest usage is `ks.generateNewAddress(quantityToGenerate)`.

+Generates `num` new address/private key pairs in the keystore from the seed phrase, which will be returned with calls to `ks.getAddresses()`.

+To support backwards compatibility, you may optionally include the `pwDerivedKey` as the first argument, and the `hdPathString` as the third argument.

 ### `keystore.deserialize(serialized_keystore)`